 This edition is funded by grants from the Sylvia Waddilove Foundation and the Scottish Government.

 Could music be a key resource for managing pain?
-The results of a survey on music and chronic pain are promising, according to psychologist and musician Prof Raymond MacDonald.
-Meanwhile, most of us are already using music to influence our own psychological wellbeing.
+The results of a survey on music and chronic pain are promising, according to psychologist and musician Professor Raymond MacDonald.
+Meanwhile, most of us are already using music to influence our own psychological well-being.

 We don’t need to wait until the research is in, says Dr Don Knox – people in pain can already ‘build music into their everyday pain management strategies’.
 He explains why whether it’s Tchaikovsky or the Ramones, our own tunes make the biggest impact on pain.

 Finally, producer Paul Evans gets a singing lesson from composer Gareth Williams, who explains why most of us are not breathing well and how vocal exercises can help.

 - Raymond MacDonald, Professor of Music Psychology and Improvisation, Edinburgh University